A story about me

 Upon returning from my very first MFR seminar, I started to notice changes occurring within me on a more subtle level.
 I gave up binge partying and eventually eased away from even social drinking; I traded in my partying for self-help books, meditation, nature hikes, various styles of healing workshops, and a whole helluva lot of introspection.

-I also finally found my yoga crush in a practice called Yin Yoga.
+I also found my yoga crush in a practice called Yin Yoga.
 Yin Yoga is the balanced approach to stretching that I had been missing in my physical body my whole life.
 This practice naturally supports the gentler levels of healing that I’ve learned I so desperately need in my body.
 And as a bonus (or as a strong hint from the Universe), Yin Yoga integrates perfectly with MFR!

 Once I became comfortable as an MFR practitioner, I began introducing it into my massage practice along with Yin Yoga techniques.
 Because I myself have experienced the benefits of these practices, I feel called and compelled to share them.
 All in all, this work initiated an unraveling effect in me that continues to this day.